How To Identify A Company’s Decision-Makers & Sell To Them?

 What Are The Types Of Decision Makers?

-Here are the different types of decision makers you will find in a company
+Here are the different types of company decision makers you will find,

 Initiators are the ones who take the initiative and are the ones responsible for proposing solutions and coming up with ideas to move the project forward.
 They may not have a high position in the company, but they possess the authority to make decisions.